SSOP-16 to DIP Adapter Hookup Guide

 Using The Adapter

-The pins of the DIP footprint are rotated 90° in relation to the pins of the SOIC.
-We covered the pin-1 markings for the SOIC in the assembly section.
+The pins of the DIP footprint are rotated 90° in relation to the pins of the SSOP.
+We covered the pin-1 markings for the SSOP in the assembly section.

-Second, pins 1 and 8 are marked in the legend silkscreened on the bottom of the board.
+Pins 1 and 9 are also marked in the legend silkscreened on the bottom of the board.

 On a Breadboard

-This adapter is useful when you want to build a breadboard prototype using a chip that's only available in SOIC.
+This adapter is useful when you want to build a breadboard prototype using a chip that's only available in SSOP.
 It allows the chip to properly fit the rows of the breadboard.

 Upgrading Old Devices

-Another common use of a SIOC-to-DIP adapter is upgrading or modifying existing equipment.
+Another common use of a SSOP-to-DIP adapter is upgrading or modifying existing equipment...or, as in this case, saving your bacon when you've purchased components with the wrong footprint.